thacherT1D/webdevstuff/Technical_Interview_Prep/Whiteboard_Interview_Prep.notes.md

 Each whiteboard interview prep session is an hour-long, and you should do 4-5 per week through Q4.

+# Overview

+Objectives:

+- Day 1
+  - learn the drill
+- Day 2
+  - Confirm 2-3 sample inputs / outputs with the interviewer
+  - Write sandwich code for an accumulator pattern
+- Day 3
+  - Run through the code with actual values, checking at every iteration
+- Day 4
+  - Verbalizing the approach / technique to the problem before solving

+---

 ## Day 1

 Day 1 is all about learning the drill.
 Each student should have a chance to play each role, and rotate.